Potsdam Institute for Climate Impact Research (PIK)

 Features

-• flexible conditional independence test statistics adapted to continuously-valued or discrete data, and different assumptions about linear or nonlinear dependencies
+• flexible conditional independence test statistics adapted to continuously-valued, discrete and mixed data, and different assumptions about linear or nonlinear dependencies

 • handling of missing values and masks